kristiyan170301/backend-task/README.md

 ## We wish you good luck and happy coding.

-## Using AI generated code is not forbidden, although is highly not recommended and will lower your scoring.
+## Using AI generated code is not recommended, since it will lower your scoring significantly.